swiftlang/swift-package-manager/Documentation/Usage.md

 provided inside `include`.
 SwiftPM will error out if it can not generate a modulemap with respect to the above rules.

-For executable targets, only one valid C language main file is allowed i.e. it is invalid to have `main.c` and `main.cpp` in the same target.
+For executable targets, only one valid C language main file is allowed, e.g., it is invalid to have `main.c` and `main.cpp` in the same target.

 ## Shell completion scripts